quassy/prefect/docs/core/advanced_tutorials/task-guide.md

 Here we have created an equivalent Task to the one above - the `@task` decorator essentially assigns this function as the `run` method of the underlying Task class for us.
 A few observations are in order:

 - the `@task` decorator _instantiates_ a Prefect Task automatically
-- all [Task initialization keywords](https://docs.prefect.io/api/latest/core/task.html#task-2) can be provided to the decorator
+- all [Task initialization keywords](/api-ref/latest/core/task/#task-2) can be provided to the decorator
 - if you choose not to provide a name, the function name will be used as the Task name

-!!! warning Call signatures cannot be arbitrary
+!!! warning "Call signatures cannot be arbitrary"
     When implementing a Prefect Task, whether via subclassing or the decorator, there _are_ some minor restrictions on your Task's call signature:

     First, all arguments to Prefect Tasks are ultimately treated as keyword arguments.
 This means that arbitrary positional arguments (usually written `*args`) are _not_ allowed.